yuhtgyju/Binary-Compiler/README.md

 Clang (Installed and accessible from the command line)

 ## Updates
--js required Node.js and pkg to be installed.
+-js requires Node.js and pkg to be installed.

 --lua requires Lua to be installed.